stephanedenis/PaniniFS-Research/docs/SYNTHESE_CONCEPTUELLE_INTEGRATIVE.md

 ### 5.1 Theoretical Implications

-Our results suggest that information architecture can benefit from semantic primitives derived from universal grammar.
+The results suggest that information architecture can benefit from semantic primitives derived from universal grammar.
 The 92% coverage achieved with only 9 primitives indicates an optimal trade-off between expressivity and computational efficiency.

 ### 5.2 Limitations